BeleRohit/studentperformanceprediction/README.md

 1. app.py: Flask application for the web app.
 2. src/: Source code for machine learning models and other project components.
 3. templates/: HTML templates for the web app.
-4. static/: Static files (CSS, images, etc.) for the web app.